Trusts—frequently asked questions (FAQs)

 - The trustee needs to be responsible and flexible, while working together with your beneficiaries.

-- You may wish to provide long term benefit to charity by providing income from your estate, rather than giving an immediate gift.
+- You may wish to provide a long-term benefit to a charity by providing income from your estate, rather than by giving an immediate gift.

-- As these trusts can be long term or even perpetual, it vital to appoint a trustee like The Public Trustee who will continue to diligently administer the funds over the long term life of the trust.
+- As these trusts can be long term or even perpetual, it's vital to appoint a trustee like the Public Trustee who will continue to diligently administer the funds over the long-term life of the trust.

-- The Queensland Community Foundation may be the right choice for anyone wishing to establish a charitable trust where the capital is invested and the investment income is paid to the charity of choice.
-The Queensland Community Foundation is a trust set up and managed by The Public Trustee of Queensland.
+- Queensland Gives may be the right choice for anyone wishing to establish a charitable trust where the capital is invested and the investment income is paid to the charity of choice.
+Queensland Gives is a trust set up and managed by the Public Trustee of Queensland.
 It is committed to serving our State’s communities by providing a permanent funding source for charity.

-You will need to consider carefully when deciding on the person or organisation you appoint as Trustee.
-Trustees require at the least, an understanding of law and accounting.
-An inexperienced or unqualified trustee may make imprudent investments, spend allowances irrationally and generally deplete trust funds inappropriately.
+Carefully consider who you appoint as trustee.
+Trustees require—at the least!—an understanding of law and accounting.
+An inexperienced or unqualified trustee may make imprudent investments, spend allowances irrationally and generally deplete trust funds.

-The Public Trustee offers a professional administration service.
+We offer a professional administration service.
 You can elect to have our financial specialists manage your trust.
-We have over 90 years experience in managing both personal and corporate trusts.
-We are impartial and are audited by the State Government.
-Most importantly, The Public Trustee is permanent which is essential considering the length of time a trust may have to be managed.
+We have over 90 years’ experience in managing both personal and corporate trusts.
+We are impartial and audited by the state government.
+Most importantly, the Public Trustee is permanent which is essential considering the length of time a trust may exist.

-If you are a trustee or executor, you can approach The Public Trustee to take over the administration of the trust.
-This will mean that the beneficiaries will get the benefit of a professional trustee for the term of the trust.
+If you are a trustee or executor, you can ask us to take over the administration of the trust.
+This way, the beneficiaries will get the benefit of a professional trustee for the term of the trust.

-As the appointed trustee of your established trust, The Public Trustee’s experienced team will closely follow the terms of the trust.
+As the appointed trustee, we will closely follow the terms of the trust.
 Depending on these terms, we may be required to use the funds for the support, education or benefit of a child.
 Other trusts may require us to invest the money for a period of years.
 As trustee, we have a duty to ensure the trust remains in a sound financial position and the needs of the beneficiary are met.

 A personal trust officer will be appointed to manage the trust.
 These officers can be contacted directly to discuss any issues relating to the trust.
 They have access to a range of specialist support services in areas such as investments and financial planning, property, legal and taxation.